jerome2511/PGO_DEM/README.md

 ## Step 1 : DEM and ortho-image calculation
 1. Parameter<br/>
-Open the stereo_hal_calcul_dem.sh file and fill in the paths of ASP, OTB and additional functions file.
+Open the stereo_hal_calcul_dem.sh file and fill in the paths of ASP and  OTB.
 Add also the path of the folder containing the images (ex: ./2021-04-03_SouthOrkney_ANT on the example below) and the path to GLO-30 DEM.<br/>

 ```
 .